 “Power University” helps you become a good psychopath.

 And that’s why I nitpicked “The Good Psychopath Guide” so deeply.

-I had to make sure that people also didn’t misunderstand psychopathy, which the author here narrates through some rose-tinted glasses (he might have been too spellbound by McNab).
+I had to make sure that people also didn’t misunderstand psychopathy, which the author here narrates through some rose-tinted glasses (maybe spellbound by McNab?).

 My point of view on this is that it’s unlikely that clinical psychopaths can be good psychopaths, but empathic people can and should learn to become good psychopaths.